cisagov/windows-commando-packer/README.md

 You will need to create a build user for each environment that you use.
 The following steps show how to create a build user for an environment named "dev".
-You will need to repeat this process any additional environments.
+You will need to repeat this process for any additional environments.

 1. Change into the `terraform-build-user` directory: